-The ACT is now the most popular college admissions standardized test in the US, with the number of test-takers exceeding that of the SAT.
+The ACT is the second-most popular college admissions standardized test in the US, with the number of test-takers close to that of the SAT.

 But what does ACT actually stand for, and why does this actually matter?
 We answer all your questions in this guide.

 Future ACT dates are only officially confirmed about a year or year and a half in advance.
 However, here at PrepScholar we've researched patterns from previous testing years to predict future ACT test dates and help you plan your exam schedule.
 Having an idea of when future ACT test dates will be can help you organize your schedule and know when to register and begin studying for the test.